1lec/time-microservice/README.md

+# Time Microservice
+This microservice provides the current date, or if given a datetime, calculates the difference in time between the given datetime and the current datetime.

 # Requesting data from the time microservice
 To send a request to the microservice, the client must utilize the python module ZeroMQ.
 Below is an example of how to establish connection to the microservice: